How to unmerge cells in Excel

 Unmerge cells in Excel shortcut

 Pressing Alt will trigger the keyboard menu selection.
 By pressing H you will navigate to the Home tab.
-Pressing the letter M will open the Merge cells menu, while U is used to selecting Unmerge Cells.
+Pressing the letter M will open the Merge cells menu, while U is used to select Unmerge Cells.

 So, the shortcut to unmerge cells is Alt -> H -> M -> U.